MystenLabs/sui/external-crates/move/documentation/book/src/vector.md

 (y, z)
 ```

-Keep in mind, copies of large vectors can be expensive, If this is a concern, annotating the
+Keep in mind, copies of large vectors can be expensive.
+If this is a concern, annotating the
 `intended` usage can prevent accidental copies.
 For example,

 ```move